pulp/pulp/docs/sphinx/user-guide/installation.rst

 ::

-  $ sudo yum install pulp-rpm-server
+  $ sudo yum install pulp-server

 2. Update ``/etc/pulp/server.conf`` to reflect the hostname of the server.